RESTORING A LEGEND

 The original MII camera tapes suffered from a technical problem known as “stiction” which resulted in the tapes becoming unplayable.
-However, I did have the foresight to copy all of the camera tapes to another format, S-VHS.
+However, I did have the foresight to copy all of the camera tapes as a backup to another format, S-VHS.
 Although S-VHS is of a higher quality than domestic VHS, its still an analog SD-format which was used in lower-end broadcast at the time and needed a lot of work to match the 1" master tapes.

 Edit suite with David Prichard (foreground) and me.